Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

 date:   2023-02-02 23:20:00 +0100
 categories: NLP
 ---
 This notebook is greatly inspired by [this notebook](https://gbnegrini.com/post/tolkien-character-or-prescription-drug-neural-networks/) by G. Negrini.
-Please check out his website as he make really good content.
+Please check out his website as he makes really good content.
-In orginal notebook he used Keras library while this approach is based on duo Jax + [Haiku](https://dm-haiku.readthedocs.io/en/latest/) from DeepMind.
+In the orginal notebook, he used the Keras library while this approach is based on duo Jax + [Haiku](https://dm-haiku.readthedocs.io/en/latest/) from DeepMind.
-Here we will try to recognize between drug names and Tolkien characters using simple LSTM model which surprisingly isn't as easy as one can think.
-If you want to challange yourself here is popular website with [great quiz](https://antidepressantsortolkien.vercel.app/).
+Here we will try to recognize between drug names and Tolkien characters using a simple LSTM model which surprisingly isn't as easy as one can think.
+If you want to challenge yourself here is a popular website with [a great quiz](https://antidepressantsortolkien.vercel.app/).

 ```python